0x-KChau/ionic-csv/README.md

 ```

-The above example uses the [Mosquitto broder/server](https://test.mosquitto.org/), if you want to run your own localhost MQTT broker, you can use [Mosquitto](https://mosquitto.org/) or [Mosca](http://www.mosca.io/), to launch your own broker.
+The above example uses the [Mosquitto broder/server](https://test.mosquitto.org/), if you want to run your own localhost CSV broker, you can use [Mosquitto](https://mosquitto.org/) or [Mosca](http://www.mosca.io/), to launch your own broker.
 Remember to change the host, port and clientId to your localhost server respectively.

 ## API

-### MQTTService.loadingMqtt(connection_callback, message_callback, topic(s), configurations)

-#### * connection_callback

-`callback function` (response) {}

-> called when a connection has been lost. after a connect() method has succeeded.
-Establish the call back used when a connection has been lost.
-A single response object parameter is passed to the onConnectionLost callback containing the following fields:
-  1. errorCode
-  2. errorMessage

-#### * message_callback

-`callback function` (message) {}

-> called when a message has arrived.
-Parameters passed to the onMessageArrived callback are:
-  1. Paho.MQTT.Message

-#### * topic(s)

-`string[]`

-> mandatory the array of the topics in string to which the message is to be published.

-#### * configurations

-`host:	string`

-> the address of the messaging server, as a fully qualified WebSocket URI, as a DNS name or dotted decimal IP address.

-`port:	number`

-> the port number to connect to - only required if host is not a URI.

-`path?:	string`

-> the path on the host to connect to - only used if host is not a URI.
-Default: '/mqtt'.

-`clientId:	string`

-> the Messaging client identifier, between 1 and 23 characters in length.

-### MQTTService.publishMessage(topic, playload, qos, retained)

-> Publish a message to the consumers of the destination in the Message.
-Synonym for Paho.Mqtt.Client#send

-`topic: string`

-> mandatory the name of the topic to which the message is to be published.

-`playload: string`

-> The message data to be published.

-`qos?: number`

-> The Quality of Service used to deliver the message.
-0 Best effort (default).
-  1. At least once.
-  2. Exactly once.

-`retained?: boolean`

-> If true, the message is to be retained by the server and delivered to both current and future subscriptions.
-If false the server only delivers the message to current subscribers, this is the default for new Messages.

 ## Usage with Ionic

 ### Pre-requisites
-Before you can begin using these mqtt service with your project, you need to make sure your project meets a few of these requirements:
+Before you can begin using these csv service with your project, you need to make sure your project meets a few of these requirements:

 "typescript" >= 2.6.2